Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 ### Problems to be solved

-The design of Token Standard will consider the difference between Dfinity and Ethereum fully, and clarify the problems to be solved:
+The design of Token Standard will fully consider the difference between Dfinity and Ethereum, and clarify the problems with solutions:

-1. No atomicity similar to EVM cross-contract calls
+1. No atomicity that's similar to EVM cross-contract calls

 - Solution: [sagas](https://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) is a good solution

-2. No built-in event-emit support similar to EVM
+2. No built-in event-emit support that's similar to EVM

 - Question:
-  - How do others know that the transaction happened？
+  - How do others know the transaction happened？
   - How to check transaction history？

-- Consideration: There are two ideas (Pubsub/Notify) for question 1 on the forum
+- Considerations: There are two ideas (Pubsub/Notify) for question 1 on the forum

-  - When the Token is transferred, Notify informs the recipient, which can fill the missing EVENT.
-But When the Token recipient not a canister, which means can not notify, it is necessary to support query transaction history.
+  - When the Token is transferred, Notification informs the recipient, which can fill the missing EVENT.
+But When the Token recipient is not a canister, which means they can not be notify, it is necessary to support query transaction history.

   - Token does not have sufficient reason to implement Pub/Sub to release transaction information to a third party that is not the recipient